 Get Help Fighting Vandalism Charges From A Skilled San Diego Defense Attorney

-Vandalism is not just graffiti, “tagging,” breaking windows and smashing mailboxes, but all common types of vandalism include:
+Vandalism is not just graffiti, “tagging,” breaking windows and smashing mailboxes; it’s a kind of property damage that includes:

-Call The Law Offices of Mark Deniz APLC For Dedicated Criminal Defense
+Call The Law Offices of Mark Deniz APLC For Dedicated Representation

 The initial charge for vandalism will be heavy, whether it is a misdemeanor or felony charge.
 A person may also be charged with a misdemeanor for possession of tagging or graffiti tools under California Penal Code Section 594.2, which states that if a person is found with a marker that has a tip that is more than 3/8″ wide or a “similar implement” that is filled with ink that can’t wash off with water and the person intends to use that marker for tagging or graffiti, that person can be convicted of a misdemeanor.

 Possession of etching tools, drill bits, glass cutters, spray paint and even fire extinguishers with the intent to use for tagging purposes can also lead to a misdemeanor conviction.
 The key, however, is that the prosecution must prove intent.
-Possession of the materials is not evidence enough for conviction.
-Retaining professional criminal defense counsel is critical to your best possible outcome within the criminal justice system.
+Possession of the materials is not evidence enough for a conviction.
+Retaining a San Diego vandalism lawyer is critical to your best possible outcome within the criminal justice system.

-My 10 years of experience as a San Diego defense lawyer and former veteran prosecutor lend inside knowledge of the prosecution techniques and strategies.
-I will help you mitigate the consequences you face, and I will work to get the charges against you dismissed if possible.
-Please call The Law Offices of Mark Deniz APLC today to get a free case evaluation and schedule a free initial consultation with me, San Diego vandalism defense attorney Mark Deniz.
-I serve clients throughout San Diego County, from Chula Vista to Escondido, and I am responsive to your immediate needs.
+Our team leverages attorney Mark Deniz’s more than 20 years of experience as a San Diego defense lawyer and former veteran prosecutor to lend inside knowledge of the prosecution techniques and strategies.
+We will help you mitigate the consequences you face, and we will work to get the charges against you dismissed if possible.
+Please call The Law Offices of Mark Deniz APLC today to get a free case evaluation and schedule a free initial consultation with Mark Deniz, a San Diego vandalism attorney.
+We serve clients throughout San Diego County, from Chula Vista to Escondido, and we are responsive to your immediate needs.

 Misdemeanor Vandalism Penalties